▶️ LISTEN TO THIS ARTICLE

 A few months later, Kojima et al. discovered something even simpler: just adding "Let's think step by step" before the answer, with no examples at all, boosted zero-shot performance on MultiArith from 17.7% to 78.7%.
 That single phrase outperformed carefully curated 8-shot prompting.

-These results launched an industry-wide adoption of chain-of-thought as the default prompting strategy.
+These results helped popularize chain-of-thought as a prompting strategy.
 But the full picture is more complicated than the headline numbers suggest.

 Where It Genuinely Helps